oneafter909/strawberryfilereorder/README.md

 # Jonio Strawberry File Reorder

-Strawberry is a software which will reorder the files inside a directory by their extension It's very simple to use, you have to write this command:
+Strawberry is a software which will reorder the files inside a directory by their extension.

+On Debian/Linux based systems you can download the deb package from the release tab.

+Or if you want to use the terminal, you have to write this command:

-<pre>python swb_release20200525.py [DIRECTORY TO REORDER]</pre>
+<pre>python3 swb.py [DIRECTORY TO REORDER]</pre>

 <b>How does it work?</b>